it-at-m/refarch-templates/docs/develop.md

 - Run Vitest test execution: `npm run test`
 - Build the Vite project: `npm run build`

-### PatternLab
+### Component libraries

-For web component development and integration with the official Munich website, [PatternLab](https://it-at-m.github.io/muc-patternlab-vue/?path=/docs/getting-started--docs) is utilized as a component library.
+We use the following component libraries to speed up our frontend development and standardize the look and feel of our applications:
+- Development of standalone web applications and SPAS: [Vuetify](https://vuetifyjs.com/en/)
+- Web Component Development for Integration with [official Munich website](https://www.muenchen.de/): [PatternLab](https://it-at-m.github.io/muc-patternlab-vue/?path=/docs/getting-started--docs)

 ### Vue Dev Tools